Eruanne2/Eruanne2/README.md

 🛠️ Right now I'm working on a Time Value of Money Visualizer.
 Check out the live link [here](https://eruanne2.github.io/Time-Value-of-Money-Visualizer/).

-🇰🇷  I'm currently learning Korean, as I will be moving to South Korea this summer!
+🇰🇷  I'm currently learning Korean, as I will be moving to South Korea this summer! 안녕하세요! 군산에서 살게요.

 🚵 I'm passionate about personal finance, physical fitness, and outdoor exploration.